At Coda, security is of utmost importance. To learn about the security of our systems, head to coda.io/trust/security.

 SCIM (System for Cross-domain Identity Management) is a set of protocols that allow a third-party Identity Provider to manage users inside Coda for your organization.

-Coda provides fine grained access controls to manage your organization, workspaces, folders and individual docs.
+Coda provides granular access controls to manage your organization, workspaces, folders and individual docs.

 Coda provides two kinds of folders: